 Know that we breed for health and temperament, phenotype and conformation before taking into consideration the shade of coat of our breeding dogs.
 We retain the overall very best pups from our own litters for our breeding program.

 If you are considering you're first Golden, then be prepared to fall more in love the more you get to know your dog.
 The breed was developed for hunting and retrieving game in Scotland in the late 1800s by Dudley Majoribanks from a retriever dam and a Tweed water spaniel sire.
 Later, setters and hound were used to improve the breed.
 This explains why Goldens have different looks...shorter coat, legs or muzzle; longer coat, muzzle, legs or ears, spots of other colors, etc.

 If you are already a fan of Golden Retrievers, then you know how truly special they are in disposition.
 Goldens are known for being very intelligent, happy, friendly, confidant, loyal, eager to please, easy to train as well as natural retrievers and water lovers.
 They are all that and more.
 They are extremely patient and respectful, devoted, kind, gentle and affectionate people-focused dogs.
 They are very obedient and excellent at remembering...and doing...what they have been taught.
 They also have very good control of their drive which enables them to quickly switch from "go"mode to "calm" mode...a behavior attribute that we humans really appreciate in our canines.
 They are an extremely caring breed and so are not recommended as a guard / protection breed.
+However, they can sometimes be good sentry dogs by alerting / barking at strangers.
 Their huge hearts along their their eagerness to please and ease of training makes them excellent family and service dogs.

 Pedigrees and other data for individual Golden Retrievers can be found at www.k9data.com.